processone/docs.ejabberd.im/content/admin/guide/troubleshooting.md

 **`log_rotate_size: N`**:   Where N is the maximum size of a log file in bytes.
 The default
 	value is 10485760 (10Mb).

-`ejabberd` can also rotates the log files at given date interval.
-The exact value is controlled by `log_rotate_date` option.
-The syntax is:

-**`log_rotate_date: D`**:   Where D is a string with syntax is taken from the syntax newsyslog
-	uses in newsyslog.conf.
-The default value is `` (no rotation triggered by date).

 However, you can rotate the log files manually.
-For doing this, set `log_rotate_size` option to 0 and `log_rotate_date` to empty list, then, when you need to rotate the files, rename and then reopen them.
 You can either use an external tool for log rotation and the ejabberdctl command `reopen-log` to reopen the log files, or the ejabberdctl command `rotate-log` to perform both steps (please refer to section [ejabberd